How To Use Docking Station With Laptop Closed? 5 Effortless Steps (With Pictures)

 Under these two headings (On Battery and Plugged In) are drop-down option boxes; the default selection for all three power modes is “sleep.”

 Easy, and I hope that it has helped you!!!
-In this way, you can keep your monitor on when the laptop is closed for windows OS.
+In this way, you can keep your monitor on when the laptop is closed for Windows OS.

 Plus, your external keyboard will be on; once the laptop is closed, it will not get disconnected from your monitor.